Helen Milby, Founder and Board Chair

 Mr. Fontheim has published numerous articles, including on international trade, corporate social responsibility, and labor policy.
 These articles have appeared in Blueprint magazine, PR Week, various scholarly journals, and he authored the chapter on European telecommunications policy and regulation in the American Enterprise Institute series, “The United States Faces a United Europe,” and the concluding chapter of Trade Policy: The Lawyer’s Perspective of which he was co-editor.

-Steve Glickman is the Co-Founder and Executive Director of the Economic Innovation Group (EIG), a bi-partisan research, policy, and advocacy organization focusing on revitalizing distressed communities through private investment and improved access to capital, supporting entrepreneurship and the growth of new businesses, and championing a more innovative U.S. economy.
+Steve Glickman is the Co-Founder and Chief Executive Officer of the Economic Innovation Group (EIG), a bi-partisan research, policy, and advocacy organization focusing on revitalizing distressed communities through private investment and improved access to capital, supporting entrepreneurship and the growth of new businesses, and championing a more innovative U.S. economy.
 Steve is also an Adjunct Assistant Professor at Georgetown University, where he teaches on economic diplomacy and international trade for the School of Foreign Service.

 Steve previously served in the Obama Administration from 2009-2013, most recently as a senior economic advisor at the White House National Economic Council and National Security Council.
 Earlier, Steve served as Deputy Associate Counsel at the White House, as well as Chief of Staff for the U.S. and Foreign Commercial Service.